CAADO/DH-W4/notes.md

 I don't really want to do *more* R right now, so I'm going to skip the extra stuff.
 The link is good though.

 Pivot table charts are interesting for this.
+What do I need to understand this? probably basic subject matter knowlege, and some data cleaning, if we're being honest.
+Playing with blind data is kinda fun, but not very historically useful.